jfecher/modern-compiler-architecture/README.md

   where syntax errors are very common mid-edit.
   - Name resolution and type checking can continue on error and make some attempt not to emit duplicate errors (not perfect).
+    - For example, a special type `Type::Error` is used for names which have failed to resolve.
+This type unifies with everything so we avoid issuing type errors for names which have already failed to resolve.

 For more details on each, read the source files for each pass!
 They are commented and meant to be read.
+As a good place to start, `src/main.rs` contains the entry point of the program where we (de)serialize the compiler and run it on each input file. `src/incremental.rs` contains setup for `inc-complete` and each function we cache.
+Individual passes are located in their own folder under `src`.

 # Running the compiler